Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Contribute_to_Asqatasun.md

 `cd Asqatasun`

-Since `git clone` already set up a remote named `origin` pointing to your fork on GitHub and a local branch named `master` tracking the remote `origin/master`, we don't need to care about that... but we want to set up a remote named `upstream` that links to the original repository and that we will use to keep ourselves synced:
+Since `git clone` already set up a remote named `origin` pointing to your fork on GitLab and a local branch named `master` tracking the remote `origin/master`, we don't need to care about that... but we want to set up a remote named `upstream` that links to the original repository and that we will use to keep ourselves synced:

-`git remote add upstream git://github.com/Asqatasun/Asqatasun.git`
+`git remote add upstream git://gitlab.com/asqatasun/Asqatasun.git`

-Last but not least: all new development (bar hotfixes) should be based on the `develop` branch rather than on the `master`, so let's get ourselves a local branch for that:
+Last but not least: all new development (bar hotfixes) should be based on the `master` branch, so let's get ourselves a local branch for that:

-`git checkout -b develop origin/develop`
+`git checkout -b master origin/master`

 ## Starting your own development
 Whether your contribution is a full-fledged feature or a mere typo fix, the process will be the same and can be summed up as:

-1. create your work branch based on the last available state of the `develop` branch,
+1. create your work branch based on the last available state of the `master` branch,
 1. work,
 1. commit locally,
-1. push your local work branch to your fork on GitHub (to prevent losing your changes in the event of data loss on your local machine),
+1. push your local work branch to your fork on GitLab (to prevent losing your changes in the event of data loss on your local machine),
 1. rinse and repeat step 2, 3 and 4 until satisfied,
-1. rebase your work on last available state of the `develop` to make sure it will merge easily and without conflicts,
+1. rebase your work on last available state of the `master` to make sure it will merge easily and without conflicts,
-1. push one last time your local branch on your GitHub fork,
+1. push one last time your local branch on your GitLab fork,
-1. send a pull request for that branch!
+1. send a merge request for that branch!

 Let's see that process in details.

-### Creating the work branch from an up-to-date version of `develop`
+### Creating the work branch from an up-to-date version of `master`

-First, switch to your local `develop` branch and update it from the official Asqatasun repository:
+First, switch to your local `master` branch and update it from the official Asqatasun repository:

-`git checkout develop`
+`git checkout master`

-`git pull upstream develop`
+`git pull upstream master`

 If some actual updates come in, you may want to push them to your fork, so as to keep it up-to-date: